dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 ## Triggers
 ### Sector changes
 Should cause a complete recalculation where a polygon map is built, then all the customers are walked, then order is updated.
+Can be optimized by looking at what is already present.

 ### Customer changes
 When a customer gps location is updated,

+### Simultaneous triggers
+If a sector and a customer change at the same time, trouble may occur.
+If the customers collection always told the sectors collection to recheck itself, and the sectors collection did its own rechecking on geometry change, then this should be sufficient ?